By: Nicholas King.

 The Drag 2 Mini is no slouch though!
 It also performed just as well with the UFORCE Mesh Tank, especially around the 30-70W range.
 The only difference we noticed was on battery life, which you would expect with the different power ratings, 4400mAh compared to 6000mAh.
 This was even more obvious with higher wattage coil configurations.

-The Drag 2 kit is no disappointment when comparing with the original.
+The Drag 2 kit is no disappointment when compared with the original.
 The GENE chip provides the same responsiveness and power resulting in one of the best box mods this year that can be used with pretty much any tank and coil setup.

 The Drag 2 Mini is also great, especially if you like your smaller mods and only using the standard stock coils.
 Battery life is slightly less impressive than the Drag and Drag 2, but for less size and an internal battery, that’s expected.